Passkeys Module

 Field Type Description

-token string JWT access token
+access_token string JWT access token

 user_id string Authenticated user’s ID